Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/writing_kernels.rst

 	    ) const = 0;

-This function takes four arguments: two batches of inputs (refer to the tutorials on data batches if you have not yet done so), a matrix-valued result parameter, and an intermediate state object for the computation of derivatives.
+This function takes four arguments: two batches of inputs (refer to the tutorials on :doc:`batches` if you have not yet done so), a matrix-valued result parameter, and an intermediate state object for the computation of derivatives.
 For the time being we will ignore kernel derivatives and thus the state object and focus on our core task, namely the computation